South Syrian rebels agree surrender deal, Assad takes crossing

 Israel said it had targeted a Syrian army post that shelled a frontier “buffer zone” in the Golan area.

-Government advances in Deraa in an offensive since mid June had brought large parts of the province back under state control and caused a massive human exodus as hundreds of thousands of people fled.
+Government advances in Deraa since mid June had brought large parts of the province back under state control.

-Rebel sources said the deal brokered by Russia would allow civilians to return to their villages and towns with Russia guaranteeing their protection.

-Russian guarantees will also be extended to rebel fighters who wish to “settle their status” with the government - a process by which former insurgents accept to live under state rule again, the sources said.
+Russian guarantees will also be extended to rebel fighters who wish to “settle their status” with the government - a process by which former insurgents accept to live under state rule again, the rebel sources said.

 Rebels who did not wish to come back under Assad’s rule would leave for the insurgent stronghold in northwest Syria, they said.